 - Keep telling yourself that the things making you anxious – in reality aren’t that bad.
 If you’re worried about safety whilst traveling, understand that the media more often than not only portrays bad stories rather than all the good.
-If you’re worried about meeting people, remind yourself that there are a ton of solo travellers staying in hostels that are just waiting to strike up conversation with you.
+If you’re worried about meeting people, remind yourself that there are a ton of solo travelers staying in hostels that are just waiting to strike up conversation with you.

 - Don’t take advice from friends/family that haven’t travelled.
 Instead look to people who have been traveling solo.
 There are many empowering blogs that will fill you with confidence.